Luhamus/NBA_data/README.md

 API_KEY = {your_api_key}
 ```
 You can get yourself the api key from this [link](https://rapidapi.com/theapiguy/api/free-nba/).
+You have to subscribe to the API, but it is free.
 Once you have done that you can use the script.
 ```bash
 cd AllAboutData
 python getData.py